glendaviesnz/EasyForm/README.md

 No the world doesn't need another React form library!

-This is just a small library that I set up for some personal projects that allows forms to be set up using a very simple declaritive style using standard form elements, eg.
+This is just a small library that I created for some personal projects that allows forms to be set up using a very simple declaritive style using standard form elements, eg.

 ```javascript
 render() {